The ultimate 10 day Turkey itinerary for first timers

 Spice Bazaar is one of the largest bazaars in Istanbul and is in the Faith District.
 It has 85 shops that sell spices, tea, dry fruits, nuts and more.
 It is not to be confused with the Grand Bazaar, which you will visit right after this.

 Grand Bazaar is the grandest of all bazaars in Istanbul.
 It is a covered market with 41 streets.
-It is the largest and the oldest covered markets in the world.
+It is the largest and the oldest covered market in the world.
 You can maybe skip the Spice Bazaar but do not miss the Grand Bazaar because it will offer you the most memorable sights.

 The Grand Bazaar is also located in the Faith district and is easy to reach from the Spice Bazaar